tatethurston/nextjs-routes/README.md

 module.exports = withRoutes(nextConfig);
 ```

-This wiring will only run in Next.js' development server `npx next dev` and `withRoutes` will no-op in production.
+This wiring will only run in Next.js' development server (eg `npx next dev`) and `withRoutes` will no-op in production.

 ## Highlights